thought-machine/phabricator/README.md

  * Project
    * *Change* to ProjectBoardView controller
      * We allow this page to be `frameable` so we can embed it in other dashboards
+   * *Change* to ProjectBoardTaskCard
+     * We display the current status on the task.

 # Installation Instructions